KubeDeckio/KubeDeck/pages/projects.md

 hero:
   enabled: true
   heading: "KubeDeck Tools"
-  sub_heading: "Discover the powerful tools that make Kubernetes management easier.
-From automatic resource cleanup with KubeTidy to snapshot management with the upcoming KubeSnapIt."
+  sub_heading: "Discover the tools that make managing Kubernetes easier.
+From tidying up your KubeConfig with KubeTidy to handling snapshots with the upcoming KubeSnapIt."
   text_color: "#FFFFFF"
   background_color: false
   background_gradient: false